mdaffan07/To-Do-List/README.md

-Here is a **professional, clean, and detailed README.md** for your **To-Do List Project**.
-You can directly copy-paste it into your GitHub repo.

----

 # 📌 To-Do List Web App

 A simple and clean **To-Do List** web application built using **HTML, CSS, and JavaScript**.